cube-drone/blog2025/hugosite/content/posts/2025/delta_green_tarot_conversion/index.md

 building a lot of broad familiarity with the language of music_, so picking up a new instrument is _much easier_.

 On the other hand, an ART(Piano) might get -2 or even -3 cards on an ART(Oil Painting) check - maybe they have some innate creativity to draw on, here, but it's possibly a bit of a bridge too far.
+But they still get to _make the check_.

 That goes for any of these: somebody well trained in SCIENCE(Chemistry) is going to have a much better chance to take on a SCIENCE(Physics) task than someone with _no formal chemistry training_ at all.
 Somebody who's learned LANGUAGE(French) is going to